pygame-community/pygame-ce/docs/reST/ref/math.rst

       Inherited methods of vector subclasses now correctly return an instance of the subclass instead of the superclass

+   .. versionchanged:: 2.1.4
+      Added support for instancing vectors with `Vector2(complex)`

    .. method:: dot

       | :sl:`calculates the dot- or scalar-product with the other vector`